weeco/documentation/docs/data-management/data-transform.md

 > **_Note_** - Run `rpk create test-topic` to create the source topics before you deploy the transformation.
 If the topic does not exist when the transformation is deployed, you might encounter a deployment error.

-The `PolicyInjection` const can be set with the following values:
+The `PolicyInjection` parameter can have the following values:

 - `PolicyInjection.Earliest` - The earliest offset.
 Transforms all of the events in the topic from offset 0.
 - `PolicyInjection.Latest` - The latest offset.
 Transforms only the current incoming events.